Coaching Tips from Chinese Business Leaders

 China’s size makes it matter.
 One in five of all the people in the world lives in China.
 It is currently the world’s second-largest economy.
 China accounts for over 10 percent of the world economy and about a quarter of global growth in recent years.
 China is one of the largest trading partners for most countries.

-Coaching Tips from Chinese Business Leaders is essential reading for anyone who has Chinese stakeholders, whether they be managers, staff, customers, suppliers or partners.
+Coaching Tips from Chinese Business Leaders is an essential reading for anyone who has Chinese stakeholders, whether they be managers, staff, customers, suppliers or partners.

 - Career Planning